a-n-rose/diagnosis-via-speech/README.md

 * Learn how to apply neural networks to speech of various languages, men vs women (if possible), adults vs children, differnt emotions, etc.

-1) run "engerm_prep_ml.py" in same directory as "sp_df.csv".
+1) run "engerm_prep_ml.py" in same directory as "sp_df.csv" (the output file from the two 'get_MFCC_wav.py' and 'extract_tgz_wav_concat_MFCC.py' scripts).
 This will prepare the data for deep-learning.
 The new dataframe will be saved as "engerm_mfcc_ml.csv".
 Note: this script expects only 2 languages in dataset, English as well as another language.

 2) run "engerm_ann.py" in same directory as "engerm_mfcc_ml.csv".
 This trains an artificial neural network (ANN) on the MFCC data and requires a pretty good machine to complete.
 It does not work on my puny little laptop.